 On 1 January 2012, one year after Switzerland got formally associated to the Lifelong Learning Programme (LLP), the contract between SNSF, SER and OPET was enlarged, mandating SwissCore in the entire knowledge triangle, i.e. research, innovation and all sectors of education.
 We therefore hired a European Advisor for Education.
 With the arrival of an additional Assistant shared with the Research Council Norway Brussels Office (now NorCore), the organisation reached its current staffing of 6,53 full time equivalents, including two Student Trainees per year.

-On 1 July 2013, the SNSF and RCN (now NorCore) renewed their contract for collaboration within their Brussels offices until June 2019.
-On 1 January 2014, the day that Horizon 2020 and Erasmus+ started, the current contract between SNSF and the State Secretariat for Education, Research and Innovation (SERI) - which is the merger of the SER and OPET - entered into force and will last until 2020.
+On 1 July 2013, the SNSF and RCN (now NorCore) renewed their contract for collaboration within their Brussels offices.
+On 1 January 2014, the day that Horizon 2020 and Erasmus+ started, the current contract between SNSF and the State Secretariat for Education, Research and Innovation (SERI) - which is the merger of the SER and OPET - entered into force and will last until end of 2020.
 The Commission for Technology and Innovation (CTI) re-joined SwissCore as a funder by 1 October 2014.

 On 1 January 2018, CTI became a federal entity under public law with a separate legal personality and was renamed Innosuisse.
 A new contract (2018- end 2020) for SwissCore was therefore signed between SERI, SNSF and Innosuisse.